pawanmishra/pawanmishra.github.io/_posts/2017-01-31-spark-stand-alone-mode.md

 Running the above command will generate similar output as we saw in previous post.
 Once the application is submitted, we can also check its status in Spark Master UI.
 Screenshot:

 {% include figure image_path="/assets/images/spark_ui_with_application.png" alt="Spark Master UI With Application Details" caption="Spark Master UI With Application Details" %}

+Running Spark in local mode(directly from IDE or via standalone cluster mode) is really helpful in expediting the development process.
+There is lot more to Spark like how to provide schema, debugging running app & performance considerations.
+All this & more in upcoming posts.
+Till then enjoy!!